 Effects on Physical Health

-A study with 1,515 participants aged 15 years olds was completed to see how moving house affects physical health over the years.
+A study with 1,515 participants aged 15 years olds was completed to see how moving house storage affects physical health over the years.
 After many faces to face interviews with these participants over the years discovered that child mobility had next to no negative effects on physical health.
 Specifically, there was no association between childhood mobility and physical health measures such as blood pressure and weight.

 Effects on Mental Health